Donate to Michigan Opera Theatre’s Annual Fund today!

 The growth of Michigan Opera Theatre’s permanent Endowment Fund ensures the growth and future vitality of one of the region’s greatest cultural assets.
 You are invited to create your own legacy – your Avanti – through Michigan Opera Theatre.

-You may download and mail in the confidential reply form to indicate your gift or contact Christina Wagner, Annual Fund Manager, at 313.237.3236 or email@example.com.
+You may download and mail in the confidential reply form to indicate your gift or contact Marcy Murchison, Major Gifts Officer, at 313.237.3416 or firstname.lastname@example.org.

-Planned giving, or charitable gift planning, refers to the process of making a charitable gift bequest as part of state planning.
-It is a process that requires serious consideration in light of donor’s overall estate plan.
+Planned giving, or charitable gift planning, refers to the process of making a charitable gift bequest as part of estate planning.
+It is a process that requires serious consideration in light of the donor’s overall estate plan.

 Planned gifts are usually, but not always, deferred, meaning they are arranged now and fulfilled later.
 For example, a person could include a provision in his or her will to make a bequest to Michigan Opera Theatre.
 That arrangement would be a planned gift.

-A donor’s personal satisfaction is increased in planned giving because he/she can make a larger gift and “experience” the implication og his/her gift during his/her lifetime.
+A donor’s personal satisfaction is increased in planned giving because he/she can make a larger gift and “experience” the implication of his/her gift during his/her lifetime.

 Planned gifts can provide the donor with many benefits.
 The benefits can include an immediate charitable income tax deduction, even though the charity may not receive the gift until a future date; deferral or avoidance of capital gains taxes on gifts of appreciated securities; retained increased income to the donor and/or their family; possible assistance in asset diversification, and most importantly, support for charity.